MateuszMachowina/python-apps/README.md

-# 🐍 Simple Python Apps Collection
+# 🐍 Simple Python Apps

 Welcome to my Python Apps Collection!
 Here I share various simple Python applications I've been working on.
 Each app serves as a fun way for me to learn and experiment with Python.